mpromonet/webrtc-streamer/README.md

 WebRTC-streamer
 ===============

-This is a try to stream a video source through WebRTC.
+This is a try to stream video sources through WebRTC using simple mechanism.

 It embeds a HTTP server that implements API and serve a simple HTML page that use them through AJAX.

 The WebRTC signaling is implemented throught HTTP requests:

  - /call   : send offer and get answer